lrencallado/crypto-checkout-simulator/README.md

 # 🚀 Crypto Checkout Simulator (PHP, Laravel)

-This project simulates a backend service for a crypto-based event ticket checkout using Laravel.
+This project simulates a backend service (API) for a crypto-based event ticket checkout using Laravel.
 It mocks the behavior of Coinbase Commerce and demonstrates basic webhook integration.

 ---